openvinotoolkit/model_server/demos/python_demos/llm_text_generation/README.md

 > **Note** On the target device supporting natively FP16 precision, OpenVINO is changing automatically the precision from FP32 to FP16.
 It improves the performance and usually has minimal impact on the accuracy.
 Original precision can be enforced with `ov_config` key:
 `{"INFERENCE_PRECISION_HINT": "f32"}`.

+## Use LLM model with unary calls

-## Deploy OpenVINO Model Server with the Python Calculator
+### Deploy OpenVINO Model Server with the Python Calculator

 Mount the `./model` directory with the model.
 Mount the `./servable_unary` or `./servable_stream` which contains: